DG-AIM/SonicClassifer/README.md

 SonicClassifier can be utilized through an intuitive API or directly via a Python package, offering flexibility for various use cases.

 ### Using the API:
 Interact with the API through HTTP requests.
-Here is an example using `curl` to classify an audio file:
+Here is a sample way for using `curl` to classify an audio file:

 ```bash
 curl -X POST -H "Content-Type: audio/mpeg" --data-binary "@audiofile.mp3" http://api.sonicclassifier.com/classify
 ```
-Replace `"audiofile.mp3"` with the path to your audio file.
 The API will return a JSON response with the classification results.

 ### Using the Python Package:
 Import the `sonicclassifier` package and use its functions directly in your Python scripts.
 Here’s a basic example: